PE, LEED® Fellow, Director of Sustainable Engineering

 Project highlights include the Burj Khalifa, currently the world’s tallest man-made structure; Roche Diagnostics in Indianapolis; the Greentown Qingdao Tower; the Zhengzhou Greenland Tower; and more than 40 LEED® certified or registered buildings, including a LEED® Platinum building with the first large-scale horizontal wind turbine in Chicago.

 Leung is a LEED® Fellow.
-He is also a Centennial Fellow from the Penn State University Architectural Engineering Department; vice chairman of the ASHRAE Environmental Health Committee; Commercial Team Lead, ASHRAE Epidemic Task Force; Embodied Carbon/LCA Work Group Leader, ASHRAE Task Force on Building Decarbonization; Co-Chair of Health Committee, BOMA Toronto; City of Chicago Decarbonization Task Force; Industry Advisor, National Renewable Energy Laboratory Startup Incubator IN2 Program; chairman of the Building Pressure Committee; member of the Chicago Committee on High Rise Buildings; member of the AIA Large Firm Roundtable Sustainable Committee; member of the Sustainable Committee of the Council on Tall Buildings and Urban Habitat (CTBUH); part-time professor at the Illinois Institute of Technology; a member of the Chicago Sister Cities program with China; and member of the editorial teams for the CTBUH “Natural Ventilation in High-Rise Office Buildings” and the ASHRAE handbooks on tall buildings, among other publications.
+He is also a Centennial Fellow from the Penn State University Architectural Engineering Department; a member of the ASHRAE Environmental Health Committee; Commercial Team Lead, ASHRAE Epidemic Task Force; Embodied Carbon/LCA Work Group Leader, ASHRAE Task Force on Building Decarbonization; Co-Chair of Health Committee, BOMA Toronto; City of Chicago Decarbonization Task Force; Industry Advisor, National Renewable Energy Laboratory Startup Incubator IN2 Program; chairman of the Building Pressure Committee; member of the Chicago Committee on High Rise Buildings; member of the AIA Large Firm Roundtable Sustainable Committee; member of the Sustainable Committee of the Council on Tall Buildings and Urban Habitat (CTBUH); part-time professor at the Illinois Institute of Technology; a member of the Chicago Sister Cities program with China; and member of the editorial teams for the CTBUH “Natural Ventilation in High-Rise Office Buildings” and the ASHRAE handbooks on tall buildings, among other publications.